Active Sampling for Accelerated MRI with Low-Rank Tensors: Conclusion

 \section{Conclusion}

 In this paper, we have presented a tensor-format active sampling model for reconstructing high-dimensional low-rank MR images.
 The proposed $k$-space active sampling approach is based on the Query-by-Committee method.
 It can easily handle various pattern constraints in practical MRI scans.
 Numerical results have shown that the proposed active sampling methods outperform the existing matrix-coherence-based adaptive sampling method.
-In the future, we will develop the theoretical analysis of the sampling model and verify it on more realistic MRI data.
+In the future, we will extend the reconstruction to an online setting and verify it on more realistic MRI data.

 { }